LGN520/farreach-public/docs/netreach-v4.md

 			+ Set latest=1, deleted=1, update savedseq (TODO), update vallen and value
 		* Drop original packet, forwrad cloned packet (i2e) to client
 			+ TODO: Check if we need to set eg_intr_md.egress_port for cloned packet (i2e)
+- CACHE_POP_INSWITCH
+	+ Ingress pipeline (hashval for partition, idx)
+		* Access
+			* hash_tbl: access to get hashval for partition in case that switch os cannot specify ingress pipeline
+				- TODO: If switch os can specify ingress pieline, we can directly set egress port as ingress port
+			* hash_partition_tbl: access to set egress port (not care about udphdr.dstport and is_wrong_pipeline)
+				- TODO: range_partition_tbl for range partition
+		* Not access
+			* sid_tbl: NOT access as not need to clone to ingress port for response
+			* cache_lookup_tbl.uncached_action does NOT change inswitch_hdr.idx, only sets iscached=0
+			* sample_tbl: NOT access as not need to update CM and always reset frequency counter
+			* ig_port_forward_tbl: NOT access as we already have inswitch_hdr
+			* ipv4_forward_tbl: NOT access as not need to route/clone according to ipv4_hdr.dstip
+	+ Egress pipeline (for the given idx)
+		* Reset cache_frequency=0, latest=0, deleted=0
+			- NOTE: we reset valid=0 by switchos.ptf, as we do not have extra valid.ALU in data plane
+				* At most 3 ALUs: get valid, set valid from 1 to 2 and from 2 to 1 (TODO: prepared for PUTREQ_LARGE w/ cache hit)
+		* Update vallen, value, TODO: savedseq
+		* Send sufficient duplicate CACHE_POP_INSWITCH_ACKs <key> to switch OS to avoid packet loss
+		* NOTE: valid is reset by switch OS; case1 is reset by snapshot thread;
+- CACHE_POP_INSWITCH_ACK
+	+ Egress pipeline
+		* Access lastclone_tbl to update is_lastclone_for_pktloss
+		* If is_lastclone_for_pktloss = 0, decrease clonenum_for_pktloss, forward to reflector, and clone again
+		* Otherwise, only forward to reflector
 - TODO: Cache population also updates savedseq
 - TODO: If cache crashes, server should reset all seq as zero after recovery such that switch-assigned seq (>=1) must be larger
 - TODO: If with parser limitation, we can introduce hint of next header in the previous header